03.04.2025Articles

 3. Biofuels: Enzymes contribute to the production of renewable energy sources.
 Cellulases—including endoglucanases, exoglucanases, and β-glucosidases—are typically used for the production of second-generation bioethanol, where agricultural waste like corn stover, wheat straw, or sugarcane bagasse is used as a raw material.
 These cellulases break down cellulose into fermentable sugars, allowing for the creation of bioethanol from agricultural waste.

 4. Cleaning Products: Enzymes like proteases, lipases, amylases, and cellulases are commonly used in detergents to break down various stains and residues.
-For example, proteases target protein-based stains such as blood, sweat, and food residues by hydrolysing peptide bonds in proteins, making them easier to remove.
+For example, proteases target protein-based stains such as blood, sweat, and food residues by hydrolyzing peptide bonds in proteins, making them easier to remove.
 Lipases work on fatty stains like oils and grease by breaking down triglycerides into glycerol and free fatty acids, which are more soluble in water and can be easily washed away.

 Enzymes in Sustainable Manufacturing